 The donated toys and clothing received go directly to Native American children in need, living in the Metro-Phoenix area, and identified and distributed by Native non-profits: Native Health, Phoenix Indian Center, and Native American Connections.
 The benefit concert is more than an evening of music...It's also about community building and empowerment, all the musicians and event organizers all donate their talent and time in-kind to make this event possible.
 This is truly a community event.

-A special thank you to our torch carriers for making this event possible each year, especially, Randy Kemp, Rykelle Kemp, Jason Coochwytewa, Patti Hibbeler, and Susan Levy.
+A special thank you to our torch carriers for making this event possible each year, especially, Randy Kemp, Jason Coochwytewa, Susan Levy, Bree Marshall, and Davina Haskins.